VxD: Obsolescence

 Although Windows 98 introduced the Windows Driver Model (WDM), VxD device drivers can be used under Windows 98 and Windows Me.
-Using VxD drivers instead of WDM drivers in Windows 9x resulted in advanced ACPI states like hibernation being unavailable.
+Using VxD drivers instead of WDM drivers in Windows 9x may result in advanced ACPI states like hibernation being unavailable.

 VxDs are not usable in Windows NT or its descendants.
-Windows NT-based operating systems from 3.1 to 4.0 must use drivers written specifically for them, otherwise known as the Windows NT Driver Model.
+Windows NT-based operating systems from 3.1 to 4.0 must use drivers written specifically for them.
+These drivers are otherwise known as the Windows NT Driver Model.
 Starting with Windows 2000, Windows NT-based operating systems have adopted the Windows Driver Model from Windows 98.

 VxDs should not be confused with the similarly named NTVDM-specific 'VDDs' (Virtual Device Drivers), which provide a method of emulating direct I/O under a Windows NT "DOS Box".
 NTVDM VDDs run as regular, 32-bit, user-mode DLLs, and must rely on the Win32 API (or another WDM driver) to emulate the desired I/O on behalf of the 16-bit program.